Cod Fish Soup

 Instructions

-4. Pour in the water or broth, adding the potatoes also, bring to a boil, reduce the heat to a simmer.
-Cook until the potatoes have cooked through, about 15 minutes.
+5. Pour in the water and add the potatoes.
+Bring the soup to a boil, then reduce the heat to a simmer.
+Let it cook for about 15 minutes, or until the potatoes are fork-tender.

 Nutrition Information